mr-dreich/Godot-Windows-95-Theme/README.md

 # Godot-Windows-95-Theme

-A WIP Windows 95 Godot Theme for Application and Game development.
+A WIP windows 95 Godot 3.x theme for application and game development.

 Currently broken when used as an Editor Theme.